 Vicky Wen Ling Cho, Director

-My name is Wen-Ling Cho and I am honored to serve as Director of Bear Cub Mandarin Immersion Preschool Academy.
+My name is Wen-Ling Cho and I am honored to serve as Director of Bear Cub Mandarin Immersion Preschool and Infant/Toddler Center.

 My name is Sabrina Yan Zhao.
 I grew up in Chengdu, China, and received my Bachelor's degree from Sichuan Normal University with a major in English.
 After graduation, I worked as a bilingual (English and Mandarin) teacher in a boarding school in Shanghai for 12 years.
 During that time, I developed and applied a versatile teaching skill set in English and Mandarin for Chinese and overseas students.

 In 2016, I moved to the Boston area with my family.
 I successively taught Mandarin Chinese and English and gained abundant experience with second language teaching.
 In the past 2 years, I had the opportunity to focus on working with young children.
 Watching them grow and learn is so very rewarding.
 I love teaching and believe that learning has to be fun and engaging.
 I strive to create a safe and caring environment for young kids that fosters creative thinking, problem-solving, imagination, and language acquisition.